 Christopher Haden-Guest, the fifth Baron Haden-Guest (born February 5, 1948 in New York City), known as Christopher Guest, is a British and American screenwriter, composer, musician, director, actor, and comedian best known for his mockumentaries, which include those below.
 Guest rarely shoots with a script, instead relying on putting together an ensemble of talented comic actors (including many SCTV alums), providing them with detailed backstories, and turning them loose.

+Guest started out as a musician (he played with Arlo Guthrie at one point) before turning to acting and comedy.
+He was involved with National Lampoon when they were doing stage shows (particularly Lemmings, a parody of Woodstock).
 He was also a cast member on Saturday Night Live during the mid-1980s.
 Guest was a Weekend Update anchor after Brad Hall's departure, his time at the desk is considered to be unremarkable but most critics and fans do see it as a dry-run version for what Dennis Miller would bring from season 11 to season 16.
 As of 2020, he's the only member of British nobility to be an SNL cast member.

 Guest had a few recurring characters, including Frankie (a guy who, along with Billy Crystal, always talk about physically painful experiences they've had), Herb Minkman (another Guest/Crystal pairing; this one was a joke shop owner and scam artist), Señor Cosa (a ventriloquist on The Joe Franklin Show), and Rajeev Vindaloo (a game show contestant from India).
 Guest's celebrity impressions were fewer than his recurring characters (four celebrity impressions versus Guest's five recurring characters) and were Alan Arkin, James Mason, Red Skelton, and Bert Convy.